Why did the project timeline change?

 How close will the floor plans/architect drawings be to the actual building?

 The floor plans and artistic renderings developed for the referendum are concept drawings, to give students a good idea of what the building will look like and how the space will be used.
-If the project receives a majority yes vote, then the architect will develop a schematic design, which may result in some changes to the floor plans.
+After the project received a majority yes vote, the architect developed a schematic design, which may change the floor plans slightly.
 The major elements will not be removed from the project.
-If significant changes had to be made to the project, an additional referendum would be required.
+There have not been any significant changes to the project.

-Will there be any University administration offices in the building?
+Will there be any University administrative offices in the building?

 Construction and building timeline